zzjrabbit/racaOS/zodiac/README.md

 - allocator
 - scheduler

-If you like, you can also specify the logger.
+If you like, you can also specify the logger and the user page fault handler.

 For more examples, please refer to [racaOS](https://github.com/zzjrabbit/racaOS).